 This is where the Janka rating starts to get confusing for most.
 Stating the rating is done differently depending on the country.
-For instance, in the United States the Janka ranting is supplied in pounds force, whereas in Sweden it is stated in kilograms force, and in Australia it is stated in Newtons.
+For instance, in the United States the Janka rating is supplied in pounds-force, whereas in Sweden it is stated in kilograms force, and in Australia, it is stated in Newtons.

 Balsa wood, a wood commonly used in crafts, ranks at 100 on the scale, making it the softest wood on many scales.
 While this type of wood would not be used for flooring, it is easy to see why a rating of 1000 or higher is the standard for flooring options.
 No rating is really “bad” when it comes to flooring options, for the very reasons we’ve already mentioned.

 Oak is the most popular wood flooring choice, but where does it rank on the scale?
 White oak has a rating of 1360 and red oak has a rating of 1260.
 Other flooring types rate harder and softer than this, so what makes oak so special?
-Most likely it is the abundance of oak available for saw mills leading to its mass production for flooring purposes that makes it an affordable option.
+Most likely it is the abundance of oak available for sawmills leading to its mass production for flooring purposes that makes it an affordable option.
 The more affordable something is to the general public, the more widely used it is likely to be.
-This isn’t to say that oak isn’t a strong wood that will hold up to wear and tear for some time, but going strictly by the Janka rating, there are other choices out there for harder woods.
+This isn’t to say that oak isn’t a strong wood, as oak planks are an excellent choice for homes.
+Going strictly by the Janka rating, there are other choices out there for harder woods.

 A Closer Look At Engineered Hardwood